mlehotay/ier/IER/IER-diagnostics.md

 * it is defined over the **entire unified regime**
 * it depends on **non-factorable internal organization**
-* no decomposition into independently testable parts preserves the property
+* no decomposition into independently testable parts preserves it
-* attempts to test it necessarily permit external resolvability or otherwise disrupt the condition under evaluation
+* attempts to test it necessarily alter the condition being tested

-Intrinsic constraint is such a property.
+Intrinsic constraint satisfies these conditions by definition.

 ---

 ### **3.3 Structural Privacy**

-Intrinsic constraint is also **structurally private**:
+Intrinsic constraint is **structurally private**:

 * it is borne only from within the regime
-* it cannot be occupied or shared by an external system
+* it cannot be occupied by an external system
-* complete third-person access to observables does not yield first-person occupancy
+* complete third-person access does not yield first-person occupancy

-Structural privacy is not an ineffability thesis.
+This is not an ineffability claim.
-It is a consequence of what it means for constraint to be **internally borne and system-defining**.
+It is a structural consequence of **internally borne, system-defining constraint**.

 ---